AnyFetch/developers.anyfetch.com/guides/using/hydrater.md

 ## Hydration workflow
 #### Starting a new hydration
-To hydrate a document, you need to specify two parameters : the `file_path`, and the `callback` (both URLs).
+To hydrate a document, you need to specify two parameters : the `file_path` (an URL to download the file you wish to hydrate), and the `callback` (an URL where you want the hydrater to send the results).
 When you send the request to `/hydrate`, it will be queued on the hydrater's pending tasks queue.
-The hydrater will reply with `202 Accepted` and nothing else; the hydration results will later be sent to `callback`.
+The hydrater will immediately reply with `202 Accepted` and nothing else; the hydration results will later be sent to `callback` URL.

 #### Hydration
-When it is your turn, the hydrater will download the file (so it needs to be available from Internet; sending the file as `multipart` on the first call is not allowed, as it would totally explode the hydrater queue).
+When it is your turn, the hydrater will download the file from `file_path` (so it needs to be available from Internet; sending the file as `multipart` on the first call is not allowed, as it would totally explode the hydrater queue).

 Hydration will then occur.
-Once completed, the endpoint you specified as `callback` will be pinged with an `application/json` payload and your hydrated document.
+Once completed, the endpoint you specified as `callback` will be pinged with a `PATCH` verb and a json payload.

 #### Testing
 Sometime, you want to test the results and you don't want to ping another adress with the result.